πͺClear

 Example usage:

-, forcing the element to be positioned below any preceding left or right-floated elements within an inline formatting context.
+.clear-inline-startSets the clear property to inline-start, forcing the element to be positioned below any preceding left or right-floated elements within an inline formatting context.

 CSS equivalent: clear: inline-start;